reside-ic/reside-ic.github.io/content/blog/debug-cran-additional.md

 ## rchk

-These are the results of static analysis tools (see [details on CRAN](https://raw.githubusercontent.com/kalibera/cran-checks/master/rchk/README.txt)) and the output this time is fairly standalone:
+These are the results of static analysis tools (see [details on CRAN](https://raw.githubusercontent.com/kalibera/cran-checks/master/rchk/README.txt)) and the information from CRAN this time is fairly helpful by itself:

 ```
 Package dde version 1.0.0